RHA warning over ban on drivers sleeping in lorry cabs

 Pin It

-Home » General News, News, UK News » RHA warning over ban on drivers sleeping in lorry cabs
+Home » General News, UK News » RHA warning over ban on drivers sleeping in lorry cabs

 The Road Haulage Association has won clarity over the new DVSA ban on lorry driver weekly rests taken “in-cab” from the 1st November.
 It was not clear that in-cab rests taken in OFFICIAL truck stops would be exempt from this enforcement.
 The Association was worried that fines could be imposed after a rest weekly rest was taken even in a truck stop or motorway service area rather than in lay-bys and other places.
 The RHA asked for clarification from DVSA and the Department for Transport that in cab weekly rests taken in official truck stops would not result in fines.